I was born in Maine in 1984.

 I lived in central Massachusetts from 1985 until going to college in 2002 and then grad school in 2006.
 Growing up, I loved space exploration and science fiction.
 I wanted to be an astronaut from an early age, or maybe an astronomer or engineer.

 During high school summers, I interned at the Harvard-Smithsonian Center for Astrophysics, where I worked in the High-Energy Astrophysics Division on oscillating plasma loops in the solar corona.
-This work started to convince me that I prefer experimentation to data analysis at a computer, cool as the material is!

 In 2002-2006, I attended Williams College.
 I majored in physics there and loved it - while I picked up squash, ultimate frisbee, and physics outreach and teaching experience from tutoring freshman physics students at the Math-Science Resource Center.
 I recieved my B.A. in 2006 after completing an honors thesis.

 Rather than pursue an advanced degree in physics, I decided to follow my space exploration aspirations in the field of aerospace engineering.
 I entered the Ph.D. program at Cornell University in fall 2006, where I worked on next-generation spacecraft technology research.
-The Cornell doctoral program appealed to me partly because students must choose a minor field - which provided me with a tremendous excuse to take planetary science classes with the Mars rover guys across campus from the Engineering Quad!
+The Cornell doctoral program appealed to me partly because students must choose a minor field - which provided me with a tremendous excuse to take planetary science classes with the Mars rover guys across campus from the Engineering Quad.
 I finished my doctorate in early 2011, after several successful conference presentations, a zero-g flight on the Vomit Comet, and even a TV appearance!

 I spent some time during my graduate career working at NASA's Johnson Space Center.
 There, I developed multibody dynamics models for the Chariot lunar rover concept.
 It also happened to be a summer of two Space Shuttle missions, the Augustine Commission hearings, and the 40th anniversary of the Apollo 11 mission - so I had a wonderful opportunity to observe and absorb NASA history and culture.

-Currently, I live in Cambridge, Massachusetts.
+Currently, I live in Denver, Colorado.